-The flow of your walking tour has been carefully crafted to maximize your time outside and provide quality access to as many of the highlights the National Park has to offer as possible.
+The flow of the tour has been carefully crafted to maximize your time outside and provide quality access to as many of the highlights the National Park has to offer as possible.
 Each of the lodgings has accessible walks and trails nearby, providing opportunities for self-exploration.
-We’ll be walking, exploring and learning together each day as well – tailoring the distances and timing to you as we circumnavigate the National Park.
-We aim to minimize transfer and vehicle time – Olympic National Park is massive so some vehicle time is required each day.
+We’ll be walking, exploring and learning together each day as well – tailoring the distances and timing to you as we circumnavigate the Park.
+We aim to minimize transfer and vehicle time, but the Olympic National Park is massive and remote that some vehicle time is required each day.
 All of the hikes can accommodate a wide range of ability levels and interests.

 – 1 –

 Ancient Trees and Mosses.
 Otherworldly Silence.
 The Hoh River.